 - A bit about you: This is an opportunity to include a few key facts about you, with a focus on what will be relevant to team-mates.

-- Work environment: Quiet or buzzing; night or day – we all have our preferences that enable us to focus and do our best work.
+- Work environment: Quiet or buzzing; night or day – we all have our preferences

 - Feedback: This is an opportunity to share how you prefer to receive feedback and how you process it.